DauMoe/note/interview_question.md

    - I use CSS only like `animation` or `transform`

 - Problem solving - how to profile/debug the performance issue and how to resolve?
+   - Use `Profiler API` or React Dev Tool that has Profiler inside so you can know what component takes a lot of time to render (re-render) and how many times

 - React Component
 - Functional and Class component difference in React?
    - Syntax: